ManuelaSchips/Beehaven/README.md

 **Bee Haven** is a cloud-based data engineering project built around real-world challenges in environmental monitoring and sustainability.
 Originating from a collective of beekeepers, the project addresses bee population decline through robust data collection, integration, and analysis.
 Revived through a partnership with the University of Honighausen, this project leverages Microsoft Azure to build a scalable data lakehouse.

-This repository documents the end-to-end implementation of a data pipeline that integrates historical and new data on hive behavior, processes it via Azure Data Factory and Synapse Analytics, and delivers insights through a Medallion Lakehouse architecture (Bronze → Silver → Gold).
+This repository documents the end-to-end implementation of a data pipeline that integrates historical and new data on hive behavior, processes it via Azure Data Factory and Synapse Analytics, and gets ready to deliver insights leveraging a Medallion Lakehouse architecture (Bronze → Silver → Gold).

 > 📘 This case study supports hands-on learning for the **Microsoft DP-900 Azure Data Fundamentals** exam.